-Paul can deliver any of many existing programs, or he can create custom presentations on natural history themes, particularly those dealing with birds and habitat.
-Some of Paul’s most popular programs include:
+Paul can deliver any of the many existing programs, or he can create custom presentations on natural history themes, particularly those dealing with birds and habitat. some of Paul’s most popular programs include:

 Owls and Woodpeckers of North America

 Paul’s presentations on owls and woodpeckers take audiences on a visual and auditory exploration of habitats of North America through the owls and woodpeckers that most define and enrich these places.
 This photographic field report celebrates the ways the lives of these two iconic birds are intertwined with one another, and their role as keystone and indicator species for their environment.
 Audiences are immersed in the sights and sounds of forest, grassland, arctic, and desert, and in the entertaining and informative details of Paul’s narrative.
 The hidden life of these birds is obvious for those who know how to find it.
 Paul knows how to find it, and how to bring it to life for his audiences through photos, sound, and story.